tristaaan/acc-project/README.md

 #### Info

+  + Each worker has its own container.
+It receives a task from the broker to compute it and returns a result.
+  + The Dockerfile imports the BenchOp functions, octave, celery and connect the worker to the broker.

 #### Use it
-Navigate to acc-project/worker (requires Dockerfile inside) and start the container:
+  + Navigate to acc-project/worker (requires Dockerfile inside) and start the container:

     sudo docker build -t worker<Nr> .